unparalleled-js/docs-1/workato-api/recipes.md

 ---

 # Recipes
-Use the following endpoints to work with recipes in Workato
+Use the following endpoints to work with recipes in Workato.

 ### Supported Formats
 * Json

 ## Get recipe details

 > GET /api/integrations

 ### Description
 Returns a recipe object.